whatrocks/blog/src/pages/2020-10-22-the-peep-hole/index.md

 Everyone screamed when they entered the Peep-Hole.
 No one knew why.

-The villagers dispered, but Ori remained.
+The villagers dispersed, but Ori remained.
 Fig, a younger girl of thirteen, came over to him.

 "It's okay, Ori.
 There's always next ritual."